-Future forms
+future forms

-- 1) GCD 1.10 LANGUAGE IN CONTEXT Listen to three recordings.
-Then answer the questions in your notebook. - 1 What has led Speaker 1 to forego a healthy diet? - 2 What changes does she plan to make? - 3 What has Speaker 2 not done for several years? - 4 What is he planning, and who will be involved? - 5 What has caused Speaker 3 to neglect his health? - 6 What is he determined to do when the situation has changed? - 2> ANALYSE In your notebook, copy and complete the table with the correct example sentences from the transcript on page 132.
+- 1 CD 1.12 LANGUAGE IN CONTEXT Listen to three recordings.
+Then answer the questions. - 1 What has led Speaker 1 to forego a healthy diet? - 2 What changes does she plan to make? - 3 What has Speaker 2 not done for several years? - 4 What is he planning, and who will be involved? - 5 What has caused Speaker 3 to neglect his health? - 6 What is he determined to do when the situation has changed? - 2 ANALYSE Copy and complete the table with the correct example sentences from the transcript on page 148.
 There is one example of tense use missing from the recording.
 Complete the appropriate line of the table with your own example sentence and the corresponding tense use.

-Tense/expression Example Use
+tense/expression example use

-Present simple Lo a timetable scheduled action
+present simple a timetable scheduled action

-Present continuous a prearranged, mutually agreed action
+present continuous a prearranged, mutually agreed action

-Future simple 1 Lo
+future simple 1 ////

-Future simple 2 L
+future simple 2 ////

-Future simple 3 L
+future simple 3 7//2 ////

-going to L a definite plan
+going to a definite plan

-Future continuous L # 0
+future continuous 7//2 ////

-Future perfect L
+future perfect 7//

-Future perfect continuous Æ1 an activity which will have continued up to a stated time in the future
+future perfect continuous //// an activity which will have continued up to a stated time in the future

-be so to, be on the so of, be on the so of, be so to, be so to, & 1 actions in the near future, personal decision or circumstance
+be to, be on the of, be on the of, be to, be to, be to actions in the near future, personal decision or circumstance